johndean3326/Social-Network-API/README.md

  challenge 18

 ## Description
- Create a social network backend using nosql database.
+ Created a social network backend using nosql database.
 Add and delete thoughts, reactions and friends from user accounts.

  ## Table of Contents
  [Install](#install)